Board Meeting Agenda Template (Free Word + PDF) | Aprio

 • Municipal: Ontario Municipal Act, BC Community Charter, and Alberta MGA all require a resolution in open session naming the statutory category before closing the meeting.
 Voting on resolutions or bylaws during a closed Ontario or Alberta municipal meeting is forbidden; ratification must happen in open.

 Whether you’re a private board or a public body, list the in-camera item with its category.
 Don’t list “Executive session: TBD.”
+When the materials are sensitive, keep them out of email: a secure board portal gives independent directors access to in-camera documents with a clean audit trail of who saw what and when.

 A consent agenda bundles routine, non-controversial items into a single motion.
 Any director can pull an item for individual discussion without giving a reason; pulled items move to the regular agenda.